SeaaRaider/SeaaRaider/README.md

 - I am currently working on my projects to put on CV.
 - Learning HTML, CSS, JS, API, Databases, QA Tools.
 - My goal is to first become Manual Tester and in long run become Automation Tester.
 - Any mesages, tips, criticism is welcome.
-I am looking forward to improving.
+I am looking forward to improve.

 ## Programming Languages